Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 *p = 123;

-printf("%d\n", *p); // result: 123
+printf("%d\n", *p); // Output: 123

-free(p); // free the memory
+free(p); // Free the memory

 return 0;